c-smile/async.hpp/README.md

 # Features

 1. It's 100% pure, portable C++.
-2. It requires very little state (1 or 2 ints).
-3. It's not dependent on an OS.
+2. It's not dependent on an OS.
 Can be used even without OS, e.g. on Arduino.

 # Basics